fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 <img src="images/ruler.png" alt>

 The ruler tool gives you measurement and coordinate information.
-When you use it, it displays a floating ‘tooltip’ next to the cursor.
+When used, it displays a floating ‘tooltip’ next to the cursor.
 If you hover your cursor over a point, the tooltip gives you even more detailed measurement and coordinate information.
 If you bring it next to a spline, it gives you information about the curvature and radius.
 Most usefully, if you click and drag the ruler